Jump to page content

 Overview

 The line between Quoich Tee on the Scottish mainland and Broadford substation on the Isle of Skye uses a transmission tower type known only from this one line.
-These are “light construction” towers, designed for 0.125″ SCA (125 mm² Tiger ACSR) conductors; they are a derivative of the Inveraray–Taynuilt type (Blaw Knox T1498), adapted to carry an earthwire.
-Indications are that the towers are Blaw Knox contract T2639, designed in 1977.
+The towers are Blaw Knox contract T2639, designed in 1975–1977; they are “light construction” towers, designed for 125 mm² Tiger SCA (ACSR) conductors.
+T2639 is a derivative of the Inveraray–Taynuilt type (Blaw Knox T1498), adapted to carry an earthwire.
+Being designed after the adoption of metric steel angles, the tower dimensions are still imperial (including the new earthwire peaks) but the bar sizes are metric.

 The towers are all double circuit, but are strung single circuit only.